Omni Calculator logo

 Index of refraction illustration with a light beam traveling from a vacuum into a medium material.

-To calculate the angle of refraction, use our Snell's law calculator 🐌
+To calculate the angle of refraction, search for our Snell's law calculator 🐌